shoval-ba/S-wear-store/README.md

 # S-wear-store

-A clothes store for women :dress: men :necktie: kids :shirt: and plus size :womans_clothes:.
+A clothing store for women :dress: men :necktie: kids :shirt: and plus size :womans_clothes:.

-To buy on my web click [Here](https://s-wear-store.herokuapp.com/). :point_left:
+Click [Here](https://s-wear-store.herokuapp.com/) to choose your stylish look today. :point_left:

-## The reason for my decision to do this project?
+## Why I choose this specific project?

-Nowadays every women mostly shop online.
-It's easier , you just need to scroll on the web page and pick your clothes.
-I decided that I want to do it myself.
-In my store I store all the clothes in the database and for every clothes there are different sizes and quantity.
-I also save the users, their cart, their favorites and even their orders if they order some clothes. :briefcase:
+Online shopping became extremely popular in the last decade and especially in the last 2 years since Covid-19 emerge and changed our shopping habits.
+Nowadays, everyone can easily order anything online so I decided to make a fashionable clothing website that is convenient for the customer to see all the offered products with different sizes and quantities to choose from and easily make an order.
+As for the technical part, as part of building the website, I stored all the offered products in a Database as well as the user’s info, including their cart, whishing list and previous orders. :briefcase:

 ## Technology
 #### Client side :